17rashi/Git-github-with-VS-code/README.md

 #### To initialize a repository create a directory/folder first.
 (NOTE: Do not use your home directory to install or initialize git, it will mess up your computer).

 1. For initializing you need to be on that folder where you want to initialize it.
+2. You can use the command git init to intialize the repository.

 ### -------- If you want to use Github directly from VS CODE ---------